brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 **How it works:**
-- Uses direct registry manipulation to enable LDWS by setting the `dwse` registry key
+- Uses direct registry manipulation to enable LDWS
 - Settings persist across reboots but require a manual restart to take effect

 ### Configuration Options:
-- `dwse`: Registry key to enable/disable LDWS ("yes" to enable)
 - `http_server`: Sets the port number for the HTTP server

 ## Running the Examples